bscheibe/sdotcomv2/SHOULDDO.md

 - [ ] Change META data
 - [ ] Make pricing table use Bootstrap
 - [ ] Seperate out athletic tables into different partials
+- [ ] Institue Ghost or that other easy to edit blog package